RazersTv/razers-fuel/README.md

+###Razers Stuff
+This is a fork of legacy fuel that I made for a project.
+Only real major changes that I made from the original resource was implementing ox_lib notifications and Text UI's which somehow some way optimized the resource significantly (down from around a 0.07 resmon to a (0.00-0.01 inactive and a 0.03 active)

 ### About
 Started off as my first script, and for whatever reason, I decided to release it.
 As it was pretty badly created, I felt like I should rewrite it and make a better version, so ended up spending a few hours doing so.